JDT0wn/Linux-chgperm/README.md

-# Linux-chgperm
+# Linux-File Permissions
-Walkthrough of A change file permissions lab that I've completed
+In this short project I will be demonstrating some of the commands used in linux to look for and change file permissions